 - Pork – Shoulder, belly and head trim are fine

 “Made From The Finest Rare Breed Pigs” – Now I’m not going to deny that rare breed pork is succulent, tender and with a better defined fat marble in the meat and that’s fine and dandy if you’re eating a pork chop or steak…but this is sausage.
 We’re adding seasoning for flavour and we’re controlling the the meat / fat ratio ourselves.
 Rare bread pigs are more expensive to rear (that’s why they are rare) there’s no need to use them for making homemade sausage.

 Sausage needs a fat content so get over it.
 Fat plays an important part in the science of both making and cooking sausage, fat is important for the flavour, fat is important for the juiciness.
 If you want a sausage with half the fat of a regular sausage, just eat half the quantity.

 Yes I will give you some low fat sausage recipes but in my book they are still the poor relation to a good quality homemade sausage.

 That said, making homemade sausage gives you the choice over what fat to use.
 For example, if making sausage using poultry you might want to add pork fat because it has a higher melting point than poultry fat which is important when it comes to cooking.
 Likewise game fat isn’t to everyone’s taste and there is precious little of it on game meat anyway so the addition of pork fat is advisable.

-At Carnivore’s Bible , it really is.
+At The lost super food , it really is.
 We love what we make.
 We love how we make it.
 We love how you enjoy it.
 And we love giving you hundreds of ideas for cooking it.

-Carnivore’s Bible is a well known meat processor providing custom meat processing services locally and across the state of Montana and more.
-Whether your needs are for domestic meat or wild game meat processing, Carnivore’s Bible is your ideal choice.
+The lost super food is a well known meat processor providing custom meat processing services locally and across the state of Montana and more.
+Whether your needs are for domestic meat or wild game meat processing, The lost super food is your ideal choice.